LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 15 - Order new parking page.md

 },
 ```

-6. And add navigation for Parkings in top bar in `src/App.vue`.
+6. And add navigation for Parkings in the top bar in `src/App.vue`.

 ```vue
 <RouterLink class="router-link" :to="{ name: 'parkings.active' }">